How to Fly LiDAR

 Step 5: Calibration Flight

-If you're using a software other than the Rock Pilot app, you'll need to do the calibration flight yourself.
-After starting data logging, let the drone sit for at least 30 seconds, then take off and fly for at least five seconds AT HIGH SPEED in a straight line for kinematic alignment.
+If you are flying with a software other than ROCK Pilot, you will need to complete the calibration flights yourself.
+After the 30 second static calibration, take off vertically to your approximate , then fly for at least five seconds AT HIGH SPEED in a straight line for kinematic alignment.
 Then, fly a figure eight.
 After that, you can start your mission.

 Step 6: Flying the Mission